hornos/gridhowto/README.md

 Root server names are cached in `/etc/hosts.d/root`.
 Put DNS cache files (hosts) in `/etc/hosts.d` and notify dnsmasq to reload.
 DHCP client overwrites `resolv.conf` so you have to set an interface specific conf in `etc/dhcp` if you use DHCP.
 Rsyslog does cross-logging between root servers.

 ## Ganglia
 Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.
 It is based on a hierarchical design targeted at federations of clusters.
 You can think of it as a low-level cluster top.
+Ganglia is running with unicast addresses and root servers cross-monitor each other.

-### Configure Multicast
+    bin/play @@root ganglia

 ### Firewall
 Enable basic Shorewall firewall on the root servers:

     bin/play @@root shorewall

-    bin/run @@root "service shorewall restart"
+Note that emergency rules are defined in `etc/shorewall/rulestopped.j2`.
+Enable SSH on the provision interfaces.

 #### Ferm